ad510/brainfuck-with-read-macros/README.md

 But it doesn't have "real" [read macros](https://gist.github.com/chaitanyagupta/9324402) or [insert abstraction here]!
 ----------------------------------------------------------------------------------------------------------------------
 But guess what?
 The language is so expressive that you can implement those abstractions as a library!
 Arguably, that's even better than if they're built into the language because then you can do [bottom-up programming](http://paulgraham.com/progbot.html).
-Isn't that cool?

 But how do I import libraries?
 ------------------------------